lunadecoda/mellydia/readme.txt

-a branch to add mellydia's credentials
+a branch to add mellydia's credentials (DO NOT Merge)